-That said, it is still easiest for those who write genres that attract what are known as “whale readers”, who consume a lot of books quickly.
+That said, it is still easiest for those who write in genres that attract “whale readers”, readers who consume a lot of books quickly.
 For authors in less consumption-driven genres, setting up for success often means seeing your books as part of a bigger picture.
-By incorporating other products, it becomes easier to create an author business that lasts over the long term, and is capable of ongoing growth and expansion (in business lingo, that is sustainable and scalable).
+By incorporating other products, it becomes easier to create an author business that lasts over the long term, and is capable of ongoing growth and expansion.
+A publishing enterprise that is, in business lingo, sustainable and scalable.

 If your books have a teaching element, for example, you can set up a course that positions you as an expert, an authority, a thought leader in your field.
 If you write fiction or poetry, your value to the reader may be amusement or inspiration.
 When thinking about business models, consider what sort of experiences you can create for the reader that align with your books.
 This is different from being a freelancer or employee, doing work for others to meet the bills.
 This is integrating activities that support your mission as a writer, your passion as a person, into your author business.

 For the entrepreneurial author who gets this right, such models can offer a significant income.